-Take what you know about traditional golf and give it a 21st century twist – that is where you get FootGolf.
-The sport has risen in popularity over the last few years, giving Wichita and the surrounding area the chance to open three courses: L.W.
-Clapp Memorial Golf Course, Pine Bay Golf Course, Inc. and the Andover Municipal Golf Course.
+Take what you know about traditional golf and give it a 21st century twist – that is where you get footgolf.
+The sport has risen in popularity over the last few years, giving Wichita and the surrounding area the chance to open two courses: Pine Bay Golf Course and the Andover Municipal Golf Course.
 Each offers a different collection of holes for any skill set.
 The sport has become so big, there are national and international leagues loaded with players.

 Just like golf, the goal is to get the ball into the hole, except players use a regulation No. 5 soccer ball instead of a golf ball, and the holes are 21 inches in diameter.
 The object is to earn as few points as possible and shoot under par.
 It is easy to learn, but not as easy as it looks to play.
 Players learn different ways to kick the ball to increase the chances of them making their shot.

 The holes for footgolf are much closer to the tee box than traditional golf, because soccer balls cannot be launched as far.
 An average hole is between 90 and 150 yards away, depending on the par.

 There is some disagreement about the actual origins of the game of footgolf, but most agree Dutch players Michael Jansen and Bas Korsten are credited as being the first people to develop the rules of footgolf, as we know it.
 It stems from a game played in America in the 1920s and 1930s, as well as a game Swiss people have played since the late 80s.